victorgoraieb/functional-programming-scala/Week 1/study-notes.md

 9 + 16
 25
 ```
+This known as a call-by-name substitution!

-Evaluation Strategies:
+### Evaluation Strategies:

-1. Call-by-name: evaluates the expression using unreduced arguments.
+1. **Call-by-name**: evaluates the expression using unreduced arguments.
 Only arguments that are used to calculate the final expression are evaluated

-2. Call-by-value: evaluates the expression using reduced arguments.
+2. **Call-by-value**: evaluates the expression using reduced arguments.
 Evaluate each argument only once

 They will both result in the same value as long as: reduced expressions consists of pure functions and the evaluation terminates